narner/MyWebsite/content/notes/Distributing Frameworks via CocoaPods - April 20, 2022.md

 The link to this file is what we'll use for the `podspec`'s `spec.source` parameter.

-Now, the part that tripped me up was that it appears you also have to include the a copy of the `.xcframework` file in your repository *in addition to uploading it as a release*:
+Now, the part that tripped me up was that it appears you also have to include a copy of the `.xcframework` file in your repository *in addition to uploading it as a release*:

 ![GitHubRelease](/blog_assets/2022/Framework.png)